- Header scripts: Adds your scripts right before the closing </head> tag. This is where you want to copy & paste tracking scripts, etc.

 There you can find the Custom CSS setting.

 Use the root placeholder to target the currently editing element.
-It’ll automatically be replaced with whatever the final ID of this element is going to be.
+Bricks automatically converts this root placeholder to your element ID.

-The screenshot on the right, for example, is adding a 1px width red border to the element that is being edited.
+The screenshot on the right illustrates how to add a 1px width red border to an element.

 Code Element (PHP, HTML, CSS, JS)